-The main theoretical results of this paper are proving rigorously the existence of Fabry-Perot type resonances, deriving the asymptotic expansions for those resonances, and further analyzing quantitatively the field enhancement near these resonant frequencies and the behavior of fields at nonresonant frequencies in the quasi-static regime.
-Specifically, by calculations, it is shown that enhancement with an order of $O\lt(1/\varepsilon^2\rt)$ occurs at the Fabry-Perot type resonances, and the enhancement of the velocity field with an order of $O((k\ell)^{-1})$ occurs at the nonresonant frequencies in the quasi-static regime.
+The main contributions of this paper are proving rigorously the existence of Fabry-Perot type resonances, deriving the asymptotic expansions for those resonances, and further analyzing quantitatively the field enhancement near these resonant frequencies and also the asymptotic behavior of fields at nonresonant frequencies in the quasi-static regime.
+More precisely, it is proved that the enhancement of the pressure field with an order of $O(\varepsilon^{-2})$ occurs at the Fabry-Perot type resonances, and the enhancement of the velocity field with an order of $O((k\ell)^{-1})$ occurs at the nonresonant frequencies in the quasi-static regime.